FRS417-DataScienceBiologists/jmledford/lab5_hw.md

 ![](lab5_hw_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 7. You should notice that because of the outliers in newborn mass, we need to make some changes.
 We didn't talk about this in lab, but you can use `scale_x_log10()` as a layer to correct for this issue.
-This will log transform the y-axis values.
+This will log transform the x-axis values.

 ```r
 life_history %>%